Bielefeld conspiracy: Official response

-In August 2019, the council offered to give 1 million euros to any person who could provide "incontrovertible evidence" of its nonexistence in an effort to increase interest in the city.
-As no one was able to prove Bielefeld's non-existence, the city therefore sees its existence as conclusive and the conspiracy as ended.
+In August 2019, the council offered to give €1 million to any person who could provide "incontrovertible evidence" of Bielefeld's nonexistence in an effort to increase interest in the city.
+As no-one was able to prove Bielefeld's non-existence, the city therefore sees its existence as conclusive and the conspiracy as ended.
 To commemorate it, the city erected a glacial erratic block in the historic center near the Leineweber monument.
 A QR code on it directs to further background information.